 One in every ten children between the ages of five and 17 suffers from a psychiatric disorder, with these illnesses likely to persist into adulthood, Children’s Mental Health Week from 3 to 9 February 2020 calls on parents and teachers to help children to identify the causes and manage these illnesses.
 However, many parents and teachers, even doctors and psychologists are feeling lost at sea by the technological divide.

-Dean McCoubrey, founder of MySociaLife, a South African in-school Digital Life Skills Program teaching digital life skills program for schools, says that young South Africans are particularly vulnerable to mental health issues caused by the country’s complex socio-economic environment, but there are a number of reasons why mental health can be impacted by online activity and social media usage.
-As if the instability and risk in the country isn’t enough to manage in traditional media, it is amplified by social feeds and instant message – the always on nature of phones and virality of social networks places this exposure in the paths of teens and pre-teens through a diversity of devices – phones, tablets, computers, consoles.
+Dean McCoubrey, the founder of MySociaLife, a South African in-school Digital Life Skills Program teaching digital life skills program for schools, says that young South Africans are particularly vulnerable to mental health issues caused by the country’s complex socio-economic environment, but there are a number of reasons why mental health can be impacted by online activity and social media usage.
+As if the instability and risk in the country aren’t enough to manage in traditional media, it is amplified by social feeds and instant messages – the always-on nature of phones and the virality of social networks place this exposure in the paths of teens and pre-teens through a diversity of devices – phones, tablets, computers, consoles.

 McCoubrey adds that targeting of our youth by technology companies is akin to a ‘perfect storm’ – tech companies have designed and built the various platforms, and promote them relentlessly via advertising, and this intersects with the under-developed neurobiology and physiology of our children,” he says.
-“The impact of social media on their brain/body connection has a magnetic affect thatpulls them in deeper into digital environments that may impact negatively on their mental health.”
+“The impact of social media on their brain/body connection has a magnetic effect that pulls them in deeper into digital environments that may impact negatively on their mental health.”

 It’s not uncommon for teens to be online for hours.
 And in that time, they are consuming hundreds of images, videos, text from news or social feeds, trapped in a cyberbullying attack, talking to strangers in chat forums, or comparing themselves to other teens, often damaging their self-esteem.